glitched-nx/linkalho/README.md

 <br>

 ## <b>Frequently Asked Questions</b>:
-- Why can't I choose which account to link/unlink?
-  - This feature is not planned due to the extra complexity of the eventual cleanup process for previously linked accounts.
-If someone wants to contribute with a PR for it, I'll gladly review it and merge it into the app.

 - Why can't I navigate the app via touchscreen or using the thumbs ticks?
   - This is a very simple and straightforward app that most users will only use once or twice.
 Unless Borealis developers implement this natively, there are no plans for me to extend their feature set.